alvarolm/data-on-remove/README.md

 ## Documentation

-Within a `data-on-remove` expression, you have access to the following special variables:
+The `data-on-remove` attribute runs [Datastar expressions](https://data-star.dev/guide/datastar_expressions) when the element it is attached to is removed from the DOM.
+Within these expressions, you have access to the following special variables:

 - `el`; the element that the `data-on-remove` attribute was attached to.
 - `parent`; the element that was the parent of the removed node.